How do you decide on your book ratings?

 Do you get paid to talk about books?

-All of the books that I review on that basis I have either applied to review or a publisher, author, or public relations firm has contacted me ahead of time.
-I don’t review books that are not in the genres that I enjoy and I try to always give an honest review.
+All of the books that I do a review for on that basis I have either applied to review or a publisher, author, or public relations firm have contacted me ahead of time.
+I don’t review books that are not in the genres that I enjoy and I try to always give an honest review, whether the book was gifted or not.

 I am happy to share when a book isn’t a great fit for me, and I will share those reviews on here and on Goodreads, but I don’t tend to blast those feelings all over social media unless I have really strong feelings about it, like HERE.
 Book reviews are so subjective and while I always respect differences of opinion, I do like to be respectful of the people who worked so hard to write and publish them.